Conditional discovery paths that branch by ownership and Kipu status. What to ask and when.

 At each stage, confirm before proceeding.

 Does the prospect acknowledge a specific revenue cycle problem?
-Not "we could always improve"—a named pain point with measurable impact.
+Not "we could always improve."
+A named pain point with measurable impact.

 If no: educate, share benchmarks, revisit.
 If still no after 2nd attempt: park the opportunity.

 Have you confirmed who signs?
-Not who evaluates, not who influences—who signs.
+Not who evaluates, not who influences.
+Who signs.
 And do you have access to that person?

 If no after 3 attempts to identify: Tier 3 at best.
 Likely disqualify.